Do You Feel Like You Have A Hunchback?

 In most cases, a hunchback posture comes down to a mix of bad habits and muscle imbalances.
 Here’s what contributes to it:

-• Weak upper back and deep core muscles, which are meant to hold you upright
+• Weak upper back and deep core muscles: Meant to hold you upright

 • Lack of spinal mobility: While we often train for strength, we forget to move our spine